 Premium plan with virtual network triggers

-Enabling virtual network triggers may have an impact on the performance of your application since your App Service plan instances will need to monitor your triggers to determine when to scale.
-This impact is likely to be very small.
+Enabling the monitoring of virtual network triggers may have an impact on the performance of your application, though this impact is likely to be very small.

-When you enable virtual network trigger support, only the trigger types shown in the previous table scale dynamically with your application.
-You can still use triggers that aren't in the table, but they're not scaled beyond their pre-warmed instance count.
-For the complete list of triggers, see Triggers and bindings.
+When you enable virtual network trigger monitoring, only triggers for these extensions can cause your app to scale dynamically.
+You can still use triggers from extensions that aren't in this table, but they won't cause scaling beyond their pre-warmed instance count.
+For a complete list of all trigger and binding extensions, see Triggers and bindings.

 App Service plan and App Service Environment with virtual network triggers

 When your function app runs in either an App Service plan or an App Service Environment, you can use non-HTTP trigger functions.
 For your functions to get triggered correctly, you must be connected to a virtual network with access to the resource defined in the trigger connection.

 For example, assume you want to configure Azure Cosmos DB to accept traffic only from a virtual network.
 In this case, you must deploy your function app in an App Service plan that provides virtual network integration with that virtual network.
 Integration enables a function to be triggered by that Azure Cosmos DB resource.

 Hybrid Connections is a feature of Azure Relay that you can use to access application resources in other networks.
 It provides access from your app to an application endpoint.
 You can't use it to access your application.
 Hybrid Connections is available to functions that run on Windows in all but the Consumption plan.